RxMobile-Dummy/react-music-itunes/README.md

 - Music Player screen
   - User can see selected album video
   - User can listen podcast episode
+  - User can favourite the music and broadcast
 - Test Cases
   - We have written Jest unit test cases for testing pages of application
   - On Splash Screen we have written two test cases